-I gave this kit to Mr Napping for Christmas.
-We’ve used one of the dates so far (it is barely February, after all) and so far, so good.
-But, right now we are on a tight budget.
 I have seen kits that easily cost a couple hundred dollars to put together.
-I had about a quarter of that to use and had to get creative.
+I had about a quarter of that to use and had to get creative to accomplish the pre-paid part.
 So, here’s how I pulled this together.

-- I used 9×12″ Mailing Envelopes to hold each date’s information and extras.
+- I used 9″x12″ Mailing Envelopes to hold each date’s information and extras.
 There were two that were stuffed pretty full, but the other 10 were mostly flat.

-- I introduced Mr Napping to the kit with a little note, explaining what was in the kit and how to use it.
-My husband has a habit of getting these handmade gifts and letting them sit in the corner, in a closet or under the bed.
-I told him he better not do that with this one.
+- I introduced my husband to the kit with a little note, explaining what was in the kit and how to use it.
+It was just a quick handwritten note.

 - Each date has an information page taped on the front of the envelop, detailing some of the things that would be nice to know, without giving away the date.
 I’ll go into more detail on that in a few minutes.